 What does the future hold for YouTube?

 Video resolution has increased exponentially since 2005 when it was 320 by 240 pixels.
 Today, maximum resolution means 8K HD content.
 And that’s not all.
 The advent of 360-degree video has opened a world of virtual reality (VR).
 To our minds, this will only extend businesses' ability to show off what they have on offer.

 We’ll keep you abreast of all the latest developments

-And while you’re thinking about the possibilities of YouTube, why not consider a FREE trial of Khaos Control Cloud?
+And while you’re thinking about the possibilities of YouTube, why not consider a FREE demo of Khaos Control Cloud?
 We’ve just integrated eBay, Amazon and Shopify so you don’t have to log in to different sales accounts.
 Control your product range from one, convenient place.
 An essential, time-saving ability for any rapidly growing eCommerce business.